 No long-term hydrogeological impacts are anticipated.
-The Region will continue to monitor and report groundwater levels to the MOECC.
+The Region will continue to monitor and report groundwater levels to the MECP.
+The process by which this will be undertaken has been documented in a "Shallow Groundwater Monitoring and Mitigation Plan" (Golder, January 4, 2019), which is included as Appendix R.